ben-web/NC-News-Back-End/README.md

 #### Example of unhappy path testing

 This example makes a request for a single article that does not exist.
-The test checks the endpoint's response has the correct HTTP error status code.
+The test checks that the endpoint's response has the correct HTTP error status code.

 ```javascript
     it('GET article with non-existent article_id returns status 404 and error message', () => {